-It is not recommended to varnish casein, distemper, egg tempera, gouache, watercolor and drawings because it does not function as a varnish but becomes part of the paint film.
-This is the issue with almost all waterborne paints, such as casein, distemper, egg tempera and watercolor, and drawings.
+It is not recommended to varnish casein, distemper, egg tempera, gouache, watercolor, and drawings because it does not function as varnish but becomes part of the paint film.
+This is the issue with almost all waterborne paints, such as casein, distemper, egg tempera, watercolor, and drawings.
 Hence we recommend applying an isolating varnish that becomes part of the paint film and then a final varnish of a different resin that can be removed without affecting the isolating varnish (and the paint film).

 Makes approximately four fluid ounces (118 ml) which covers approximately 80 square feet (7.4 square meters).

-Remove all items from package.
-Pour solvent into jar with varnish resin.
+Remove all items from the package.
+Pour solvent into a jar with varnish resin.
 Close jar tightly, shake and allow to stand until completely dissolved (usually one to two days).
-Once dissolved and no remaining resin particles are visible in the jar, fill pipette with solvent from jar and release into small amber vial containing the UV stabilizer.
+Once dissolved and no remaining resin particles are visible in the jar, fill the pipette with solvent from the jar and release it into the small amber vial containing the UV stabilizer.
 Close the vial and shake until completely mixed.
-Pour solvent and stabilizer mixture into jar.
-If the vial is not completely empty, draw any remaining liquid into pipette and release into jar.
+Pour solvent and stabilizer mixture into the jar.
+If the vial is not completely empty, draw any remaining liquid into the pipette and release it into the jar.
 Stir the contents of the jar well and the varnish is ready to use.
 Best used within 30 days of combining ingredients.

 Please note, however, that the more the oil paint is allowed to polymerize or cure the more likely the varnish application will be successful.
 Always test the application of varnish on test pieces first to determine the suitability of the varnish for your application.